Tyil/website/_tutorials/how-to-git.md

 Closes: #35
 ```

+In order to achieve these kind of messages, you need to be sure that your
+commits can fit in to this structure.
+This means you need to make small
+commits.
+Having many smaller commits makes it easier to review the changes,
+keep short, descriptive messages to describe each change, and revert a single
+change in case it breaks something.

+### Signing your commits
+You can set up git to cryptographically sign each commit you make.
+This will
+ensure that the commit you made is proven to be from you, and not someone
+impersonating you.
+People impersonating you might try to get harmful code into
+a repo where you are a trusted contributor.
+Having all commits signed in a
+repository can contribute in verifying the integrity of the project.

+Recently, [Github][github] has added the **Verified** tag to commits if the
+commit contains a correct signature.

+To enable signing of all commits, add the following configuration to your
+`~/.gitconfig`:

+{% highlight ini %}
+[commit]
+	gpgsign = true

+[user]
+	signingkey = 9ACFE193FFBC1F50
+{% endhighlight %}

+Ofcourse, you will have to update the value of the `signingkey` to match
+the key you want to sign your commits with.

 ## Closing words
 I hope this post will help you in your adventures with git.
 It is a great tool